ebarojas/ror.climb.mx/app/posts/2025-11-23-lel-2025-journey-to-the-centre-of-the-pain.md

 <a id="chapter-four"></a>
 # Four

 Fifty-six kilometres after Louth came Boston.
 I was making reasonably good time, even passing some cyclists.
 Was the knee getting better?
 Could this actually work?
-Hope can be sometimes cruel when administered like that.
+Hope can be sometimes cruel when administered like that, as I was about to find out.

-Around this time a charming little realisation started to creep in: I had most likely blundered my bike fit.
-After a lot of time on the bike I was slowly coming to the conclusion that my saddle was too high.
-It felt obvious then that my right leg was stretched out on each pedal stroke, my toes having to compensate by pointing downward, only on the right leg though, body assymmetry at work.
+Around this time a charming little realisation started to creep in and ground my elation: I had most likely blundered my bike fit.
+These long stretches on the bike had made me slowly come to the conclusion that my saddle was too high.
+It felt obvious then that my right leg was stretched out on each pedal stroke, my toes having to compensate by pointing downward.
+Only on the right leg though, body assymmetry and all.

-It hit me like a gut punch - after the initial injury I must have over compensated.
-I had been over stretching my leg again and again, thuosands of times, 500kms worth of it, plus the last stretch of my training.
-Coming to terms with that was brutal, if I ever actually did.
-I passive-aggressively lowered the saddle and sure, it felt better, but there was no escaping the fact that I was still injured.
+It hit me like a gut punch - after the initial injury I must have compensated too much.
+I had been over stretching my leg again and again, thuosands of times, 500kms worth of it plus the last bit of my training.
+Coming to terms with that was brutal.
+I proceded to passive-aggressively lower the saddle and sure, it felt better, but there was no escaping the fact that I was still injured.

 After Boston: the Fens.
 Somehow we had a headwind.
 Again.
 We'd had headwind cycling north, and now headwind cycling south.
 The laws of nature had suspended themselves specifically to torment LEL riders.
 The wind on the Fens made quick work of me: flat, endless, wind-swept, I was slowing down.